JoyKarmoker/Laser-Defender/README.md

 Commit-5: Player Shooting mechanism added - Now Player Space ship can shoot laser when the space bar is pressed. one press of the space bars shoots one laser

+Commit-6: Continuos Shotting enabled - Now player can shoot continuosly while keep pressing the space buton down, and after relasing the space key the shotting will stop